Stereotypes of British people

 Stereotypes of British people are found in several cultures.
 Some stereotypes relate to many specific ethnic groups of Britain while others are directed at British nationals in general.

 Positive

 Politeness and charm

 Both historically and in the present day, the British have often been associated with good manners by many people around the world.
-In countries such as the United States there is a widely held belief in the concept of a "fancy British man" who is charming, suave, and well-dressed with an attractive accent.
+There is a widely held belief in the concept of a "fancy British man" who is charming, suave, and well-dressed with an attractive accent.
 Perhaps the most famous fictional example of this is James Bond, with the stereotype being bolstered by other fictional characters such as Lucifer Morningstar.
 There is also a preference for American media (usually Hollywood films) to portray villains as British, with some studies suggesting that the British accent unconsciously leads audiences to believe the character possesses superior intelligence, thus making it easier to buy into the idea that the character's evil plan is plausible.
 The English actor Alan Rickman garnered a reputation as Hollywood's favourite villain during his career.